Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 >
 This contig could be run through BLAST to work out its identity.
 However we will be using a different analysis workflow here that's more appropriate for read world metagenomes.
 .
+> This contig could be run through BLAST to work out its identity.
+However we will be using a different analysis workflow here that's more appropriate for read world metagenomes.

 > Aside from these contigs, the rest of the contigs seem to be a lot shorter with few interactions between them.
 > {: .solution}
 {: .challenge}